taiki-e/pin-project/tests/README.md

 This section describes some of them.

-To run this test, run the following command:
+To run all tests, run the following command:

 ```sh
 cargo +nightly test --all